 My other thought is to go round the room and get everyone’s explicit agreement – on an individual basis – that these are our agreed outcomes for the meeting.
-This seems to produce a more aligned meeting than a comment addressed to the whole group.4 February 2021 at 4:54 pm #780
+This seems to produce a more aligned meeting than a comment addressed to the whole group.6 September 2023 at 4:54 pm #780

 Interesting points, Ron